Texas DWI Statistics by County and BAC Level (2015–2025)

 An arrest for DWI in Texas:

-• Does not account for suppressed evidence or constitutional defects
+• Does not account for suppressed evidence or whether someone's constitutional rights were violated

-Many DWI cases are resolved without conviction due to invalid warrants, laboratory errors, chain-of-custody failures, or officer noncompliance.
+Many DWI cases are resolved without a conviction due to invalid warrants for chemical testing, laboratory errors, chain-of-custody failures, or police officer noncompliance.

 Frequently Asked Questions